arzam16/empty-sixty-five/brom-dump/README.md

 [2023-03-25 02:19:22,486] <INFO> Closing device
 ```

 Success!
-Now I've got the dump of mt6589 BROM.
-I have a few more devices to play with.
-The next will be mt6573.
+Now I've got the dump of mt6589 BROM, SRAM and DA.

+Assembly is cool but when it comes to supporting more SoCs with different core types it gets much harder to maintain code.
+Considering this I took the following measures:
+1. Rewrote 2 existing payloads in C. They will compile in A32 mode without optimizations and GCC will take care of calling DA APIs which are mostly T32.
+2. Built init code as A32.
+3. Changed DA patch from using `BL` instruction to `BLX`.
+4. Bumped piggyback size to 0x800 bytes.
+This is 4 times more than the original but should be enough for whatever GCC outputs.